jairejustin/Flowchart-Maker/README.md

 ## Project Status

 The core canvas features are implemented: dragging, resizing, text editing, panning, zooming, and rendering nodes and edges from mock data.
 Styling tools for nodes are functional.
-**Creation and deletion of nodes and edges are not yet implemented**.
+Creation, deletion, and duplication of nodes are implemented but edge actions are not.
 Additional toolbar actions are present as placeholders for upcoming features.
 Rectangle and diamond node shapes are currently supported.

 ## Features